kairos-io/kairos-docs/content/en/docs/Architecture/container.md

 - **Single-image** The OS is a single container image which contains all the OS components, including Kernel and Initrd.
 - **Tamper-proof upgrades** Upgrades are atomic, A/B swaps with fallback mechanisms and automatic boot assessment.
-- **Distributed via container registries** Bootable images are standard OCI artifacts that can be hosted in any container regist
+- **Distributed via container registries** Bootable images are standard OCI artifacts that can be hosted in any container registry.
 - **Platform Engineer-friendly** Adapt the infrastructure to your needs by plugging images into your already-existing workflow pipeline.
 Customizing an immutable OS becomes as easy as writing a Dockerfile.

 ## A/B Upgrades